 What are the COVID-19 test requirements?

 Before you hop on the plane home, you’ll need to return a negative COVID-19 PCR test taken within 72 hours before your scheduled departure.
-The only current exception to this is if you are arriving on a designated green safe travel zone flight from New Zealand.

 What about quarantine requirements?